TonyBUK/AoC/2022/Day12/readme.md

     FOR each position that contains 'a'

-      Find the Route Length to 'Z' from 'a' using Part 1's solution
+      Find the Route Length to 'E' from 'a' using Part 1's solution

     NEXT